technicaltidbits/hylia/src/posts/vale-cli-intro.md

     - vale CLI
 ---

-In this tutorial, you'll learn how to install the Vale CLI, a style linter.
+In this tutorial, you'll learn how to install the Vale, a style linter.
 This tool allows you to your doc files for style and grammar.
 This is the first in a three part [series](https://technicaltidbits.net/posts/learn-vale/) about installing Vale.

 ## Assumptions